W

 Code vendors optimize their part.

-They rarely care if:
+They often don't care if:

 • the system is coherent